Steep Turns

 • Select a suitable reference point on the horizon

-• Align the heading bug, if equipped, to the reference point
+• Align the heading bug, if equipped

 • Altitude established: